2bluesolutions/SimpleCSSPostIt/README.md

 </div>
 ```

 Relatively simple style for the post-it.
 You can change the colours as you see fit as well as the widths and heights.
-Use absolute positioning to place the post-it on top of other HTML elements
+Use absolute positioning to place the post-it on top of other HTML elements.
+Add a bit of rotation with transform:rotate to adjust the look and feel.
 ```

 	<style>